How to Prepare for a Government Shutdown

 “However, you may not need these if you've done some financial preparation for such emergency situations."

-That’s a lot of people on razor’s edge financially.
-It wouldn’t take too many missed paychecks to disrupt a family’s economic stability, even if those paychecks are later reinstated.
+That leaves a lot of households living on the financial edge.
+It wouldn’t take more than a couple of missed paychecks to disrupt a family’s stability, even if the money eventually arrives later.

 What Is a Government Shutdown?